i9Workshop/Projects-Microchip-XC8/PIC16F/README.md

 * Use NOP( ) instruction in for loop instruction for predictable desired delay duration.
     - NOP( ) use 4 clock cycle which is 1/32Mhz x 4 = 0.125us.
-    - One for loop use about C clock cycle which is 1/32Mhz x C = Dus.
+    - 1 for loop use about C clock cycle which is 1/32Mhz x C = Dus.
     - Total duration for a loop is Eus.
 ```
 void programDelay(uint32_t delay) {